Ishaaq92/minishell/shell_ref.md

 metacharacters: an unqouted character that separates words: space, tab, newline, |, &, ;, (, ), <, >.

+Redirection works in weird ways in backslash, needs special attention

 token: sequence of chars considered a single unit by the shell.
 It is either a word or an operator

 escape char '\': preserves the literal value of the next character that follows, with the exception of enwline.
 If \newline happens, it is treated as line continuation (removed from input stream and effectively ignored).